Expansion Vessels & Tanks

 An expansion tank or expansion vessel is a small tank divided in two by a rubber diaphragm and is installed on sealed systems to allow for the 4% expansion in water as the system heats up and therefore protect from excessive pressure.
 The tank is partially filled with air which absorbs shock caused by water hammer and absorbs excess water pressure caused by thermal expansion.

 The rubber diaphragm in modern expansion tank prevents this undesired transfer of air, and helps maintain low levels of oxygen, reducing corrosion in the system.
 One side is connected to the pipe work of the heating system and therefore contains water.
-The other, the dry side, contains air under pressure, and normally a Schrader valve (car-tire type valve stem) for checking pressures and adding air.
+The other, the dry side, contains air under pressure, and normally a Schrader valve (car-tyre type valve stem) for checking pressures and adding air.
 When the heating system is empty or at the low end of the normal range of working pressure, the diaphragm is pushed against the water inlet; as the water pressure increases, the diaphragm moves, compressing the air on its other side.

 When expansion tanks are used in domestic hot water (DHW) systems, the tank and the diaphragm must conform to drinking water regulations and must be capable of accommodating the required volume of water.
 In Europe the design and the construction of expansion tanks are ruled by EN 13831 according to Pressure Equipment Directive (PED) 97/23/EC.

 Used to offer continuing protection to sealed hot water systems from excess pressure, expansion tank are essential and must be regularly checked to ensure they are fit for purpose.

 Difference between heating expansion vessels and potable expansion vessels